alfredohernandezinostroza/MetaSpread/paper.md

 design, and support for Astropy functionality in `Gala` will enable exciting scientific explorations of forthcoming data releases from the *Gaia* mission [@gaia] by students and experts alike.

+# Cancer growth and spread model

+We provide a simulation framework in Python for the mathematical model in [@Franssen2019], ,.
+This paper proposed a hybrid modeling framework where cellular growth and metastatic spread are described and simulated in a spatially explicit manner, accounting for deterministic and stochastic dynamics.
+The model incorporates several key processes such as the interaction between epithelial and mesenchymal cells, the role of the extracellular matrix, diffusion, haptotaxis, circulation of cancer cells in the vasculature and seeding and growth in secondary sites.
+A 2D model of cancer is developed in Python.
+For this, we consider two different phenotypes: the Mesenchymallike cancer cells, which are capable of rapidly diffusing through the tissue and can break through the vasculature, but they reproduce at a minor rate compared to the Epithelial-like cells, which in contrast reproduce at a higher rate, but diffuse much more slowly and also can not break through the vasculature wall alone.
+Their movement is modeled considering 2 partial differential equations.
+The model includes two more equations: one for the generation of MMP-2, a chemical that favours the spread of cancer cells, and another for the degradation of the extracellular matrix, which also favours the haptotactic movement of the cancer cells.
+For the simulation of the spatiotemporal growth dynamics, the system of PDE’s is discretized, and several 2-dimensional grids are established, representing the primary site and the metastatic sites, in which only the primary site is seeded with an initial number and distribution of cells.
+In order for the cells to migrate to another site, they must travel through the vasculature, which they do if they intravasate by one of the several randomly selected points in the grid that represent entrances to the vasculature system (see Figure 1).
+The extravasation to one of the metastatic sites only occurs if they survive.
+The model is programmed using MESA, [@python-mesa-2020] a Python Package for Agent-based modeling.

+# Structure of the simulation platform

+# Simulation parameters

+# Simulation output, visualization and analysis

+# Outlook

+# Download, installation and run details

 # Mathematics